-So you got a new puppy, eh!
-Your adorable fluff will bring lots of joy to your life, but puppies aren’t always sunshine and rainbows.
+So you got a new puppy, eh?
+Your adorable floof will bring lots of joy to your life, but puppies aren’t always sunshine and rainbows.
 Raising a puppy is tough, especially when it comes to puppy potty training.
+Read on to learn how to teach your puppy good bathroom manners.

 It takes time and patience for your puppy to learn appropriate bathroom habits, and until then, you will likely have to deal with your baby dog having the occasional piddle party in your house.